simplewepro/simpleweather-spa.github.io/README.md

 In next few days.

 >- Redevelop search bar, add livesearch with select-type dropdown list. <br>
->- Fix an error, occurred when adding city, that does not exist in citylist of openweather.
+>- Fix an error, occurring when you add city, that does not exist in citylist of openweather.